Doncaster East, Victoria: Traditional ownership

 The formally recognised traditional owners for the area in which Doncaster is located are the Wurundjeri people.
 The Wurundjeri people are represented by the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation.

 Demographics

 In the 2021 Census, there were 30,926 people living within Doncaster East.

 Community

 Doncaster East has had a significant Chinese minority for many years.
 Therefore, there are a number of Chinese restaurants, notable in quality and quantity for being outside Chinatown in Little Bourke Street.

 The suburb contains many diverse places of worship servicing the Anglican, Baptist, Catholic, Gospel, Islamic and Uniting faiths.

-Transportation
+Transport

-Public transportation in the City of Manningham consists of regular bus services that cover most of the suburb.
+Public transport in the City of Manningham consists of regular bus services that cover most of the suburb.
 Plans for a railway line to Doncaster East were scrapped by the Cain Labor Government and as a result local residents rely heavily on the use of cars.